 Oracle EBS is a comprehensive suite of business applications used for enterprise resource planning (ERP), customer relationship management (CRM), and supply chain management (SCM).
 Managing its lifecycle—from development to deployment—is often complex and time-intensive.

-DevOps for Oracle EBS introduces automation, continuous integration, and collaboration into this process, enabling organizations to:
+DevOps introduces automation, continuous integration, and collaboration into Oracle EBS, enabling organizations to:

 - Streamline customizations and upgrades.